scallyw4g/poof/README.md

 Features may change or be removed without warning.
 Features documented in the examples folder are sorted in (roughly) descending order from most-stable to least-stable.

-If you to take it for a test-drive and have feedback, I'm happy to hear it :)
+If you to take `poof` for a test-drive I'd love to hear about it :)

-# Poof the Magic Dragon, Lived by the C
+# About
 `poof` is a 'metaprogramming language' that aims to bring some of the niceties of more modern languages to C.

-Poof parses a small subset of C++, so you can use it in your codebase that makes use of operator overloading and simple templates.
+`poof` parses a small subset of C++, so you can use it in your codebase that makes use of operator overloading and simple templates.

-Poof requires a C++ compiler to build, though I'm making an effort to systematically remove the use of C++ features from the codebase over time.
+`poof` requires a C++ compiler to build, though I'm making an effort to remove the use of C++ features in favor of using `poof` itself.

 # Features